 Optimized Store Replenishment Isn’t Just a ‘Nice to Have’

-The more SKUs a company had to handle, the bigger the return from getting the store replenishment process right.
-Typically, if a company carries a couple of thousand products or more, the benefits become really significant.
-Moreover, if there are several warehouses or stores to manage, the gains multiply.
-We’ve found that almost every company sees a return within months from optimizing their store replenishment processes.
-Whether you handle groceries, building materials, toys, books, car parts, garden products or gifts, the same principles apply.
+The more SKUs a company has to handle, the bigger the return it will see from getting the store replenishment process right.
+Typically, if a company carries thousands of products, the benefits become really significant.
+Moreover, if there are several warehouses or stores to manage, the gains multiply further.
+RELEX has found that almost every company sees a return within months from optimizing their store replenishment processes.
+Whether a retailer handles groceries, building materials, toys, books, car parts, garden products, or gifts, the same principles apply.

 The companies that typically benefit most from getting an automated product replenishment system tailored to their business needs are generally those where: